A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Numerical Results

-which equals $ 1.54$MHz in our experiment.
-In the full-field approach, the time stepping was set $0.04 \mu \text{s}$.
-As discussed above, in this section, the full-field approach is evaluated for approximating an action of a causal Green's function on a point source, as well as approximating the \textit{monopole} integral formula \eqref{eq:gr-monopole} and the \textit{dipole} formula derived in \eqref{eq:gr-rs-d2}.
-First, Eq. \eqref{eq:mass-s-dis} is used to define the mass source in terms of a volumetric radiation source, $s$, defined on a single point.
-Then, Eq. \eqref{eq:mass-u-dis} is used to extend the mass source to model a monopole source which is confined to a disc-shaped surface with a radius of 8mm.
-Finally, Eq. \eqref{eq:force-dis} is used to model a vector-valued momentum source in terms of a dipole source $p$ which is confined to a disc-shaped surface with a radius of 8mm.
+This section evaluates the full-waveform approach for approximating the action of the causal Green's function on a point source, as well as the \textit{monopole} and \textit{dipole} integral formulas derived in \eqref{eq:gr-monopole} and \eqref{eq:gr-dipole1}, respectively.
+First, the mass source is defined in terms of a regularized source, $\mathcal{S}$, located at a single point.
+Then, Eq. \eqref{eq:mass-u-dis} is used to extend the mass source formulation to model a monopole source supported on a disk-shaped surface with a radius of $8$ mm.
+Finally, Eq. \eqref{eq:force-dis} is used to model a vector-valued force source in terms of a dipole source, $p \bn$, also supported on a disk-shaped surface with a radius of $8$ mm.